barkbox/test_wrangler/README.md

 TestWrangler is designed to integrate with a third party front or back end user tracking service like Mixpanel for metrics and conversion tracking.

+TestWrangler also provides a basic CMS for managing its data.

 ## Installation

 Add this line to your application's Gemfile: